 Bonding with your family will make everybody feel happier and closer in the household.
 Take a trip together or just have a night watching movies.
 Make sure that you enjoy your children’s early years as when you blink they will be over forever.
 Take the time to laugh with your children and have fun.
 A good family home is full of laughter, not conflict.

 6 – Encourage Communication

 Effective communication is key when it comes to building strong relationships with your children.
 Make sure that you have an open dialogue with them so they feel comfortable coming to you with their problems and questions.
 Ask them meaningful questions about their lives and be open to talking about difficult topics such as peer pressure or bullying.

 7 – Resolve Conflict Respectfully

-Disagreements happen, but it’s important for families to learn how to resolve conflict respectfully rather than allowing it lead to long-term resentment or damage the relationship between parents and children .
+Disagreements happen, but it’s important for families to learn how to resolve conflict respectfully rather than allowing it to lead to long-term resentment or damage to the relationship between parents and children .
 Be sure that all parties involved are heard before making decisions, and focus on finding common ground where possible.